 Except in emergencies, the option must be left open for the student to accept or refuse counseling.
 If the student is skeptical or reluctant for whatever reason, simply express your acceptance of those feelings so that your own relationship with the student is not jeopardized.
 Give the student an opportunity to consider other alternatives by suggesting more time to think.
 You may wish to give the PCC Personal Counseling bookmark as a reference.
 If the student emphatically says "no," then respect that decision and again leave the situation open for possible reconsideration at a later time.
 If you push the issue too far, insisting, prodding or appearing as an authoritarian parent, you may close the door to future communication.
 Above all, do not rush.
 Unless it is a matter of clear urgency, go slowly.

 Students requiring urgent help because of psychological difficulties may be seen during walk-in hours or on an emergency basis.
 The current walk-in hours and expanded walk-in schedule during final examinations are available from Personal Counseling.
-In an emergency, please call Personal Counseling at (626) 585-7273 any weekday from 8:00am to 3:30pm.
-For assistance at other times, please call Police and Safety Services at (626) 585-7111.
+In an emergency, please call Personal Counseling at (626) 585-7273 during our office hours.
+For assistance at other times, please call Campus Police and Safety Services at (626) 585-7484.

 What About Confidentiality?